If you’re like 68% of American pet owners, you consider Fido and Mittens to be members of your family.

-So there’s no question that, next time you need to relocate, you’ll be moving with pets in tow.
+So there’s no question that you’ll be moving with pets in tow.
 But how do you prepare your pets for a move?

-You can’t sit them down for a nice chat, but it’s still important that you make preparations for relocating your dogs, cats, or other small animals to make the process as stress-free as possible.
+You can’t sit them down for a nice chat to prepare them for the relocation, but it’s still important that you make moving as stress-free as possible for your dogs, cats, and other animals.

-The following tips on moving with pets should ensure a happy, healthy transition for two-legged and four-legged family members alike.
+The following tips on moving with pets should ensure a happy, healthy transition for your four-legged family members.

 During the trip, drape a light sheet or blanket over the carrier to block kitty’s view of the windows.
 Watching the world whiz by at such a pace can be unnerving for cats.

 If you haven’t already microchipped your dogs and cats, now is a good time to do so.
 Microchips can be easily and quickly embedded into your pet’s skin so that veterinarians can locate you if your pet is lost.